Optimizing Scripts with asData

 then it is free (since it's alreadyData

-) - If the field is a complex or large datatype then it is potentially expensive
+- If the field is any other kind of complex or large datatype, then it is potentially expensive

 Therefore asData